karthi2556/karthi2556/README.md

 ---

-- 👨‍💻 I’m passionate about building **clean, interactive UIs** & making the web better.
+- 👨‍💻 Passionate front-end developer focused on building clean, accessible, and interactive user interfaces.
+I enjoy crafting modern web experiences that are both user-friendly and performance-optimized.
 - 🔭 I’m currently working on leveling up in **React JS, performance optimization**.
 - 🌱 Constantly learning, building and growing — both as a dev and as a human.
 - 💬 Ask me about **JavaScript, jQuery, UI/UX, or CSS tricks**!